Nick Rolovich: Washington State (2020–2021)

 On January 13, 2020, Nick Rolovich was announced as the new head coach of Washington State University, replacing Mike Leach, who had departed to take the head coaching job at Mississippi State.

 During the COVID-19 pandemic, student-athletes in the Pac-12 Conference formed a unity group advocating for fair treatment, including COVID-19 safety protocols and racial equality messages, under the threat of opting out of the fall season with the hashtag #WeAreUnited.
 On August 2, 2020, Washington State wide receiver Kassidy Woods alleged that Rolovich threatened his standing on the team after Woods expressed support for the movement.
 Woods was subsequently removed from team chats and told to clear out his locker.

 Woods released an audio recording of his conversation with Rolovich to the Dallas Morning News, in which Rolovich appeared understanding of Woods opting out due to COVID-19 concerns but remained critical of the unity group.
 Rolovich later stated that the conversation had taken place before the #WeAreUnited group's official article was released.
 Washington State spokesman Bill Stephens clarified that Woods had not lost his scholarship or been dismissed from the team.
 ESPN further reported that no players had been cut but that those who opted out due to safety concerns were not permitted to participate in team activities.

 In April 2021, Washington State University became aware of Rolovich's vaccine skepticism when he met with Dr. Guy Palmer, a professor of pathology and infectious diseases.
 According to Palmer, Rolovich raised concerns common among vaccine skeptics, including references to SV40, a contaminant in polio vaccines from the late 1950s that was not present in COVID-19 vaccines.
 On July 21, 2021, Rolovich announced that he had chosen not to receive a COVID-19 vaccine, preventing him from attending Pac-12 media day.

 On October 18, 2021, Rolovich, along with defensive tackles coach Ricky Logo, cornerbacks coach John Richardson, quarterbacks coach Craig Stutzmann, and offensive line coach Mark Weber, was fired for failing to comply with Washington's COVID-19 vaccine mandate for state employees.

 In September 2021, Stutzmann's younger brother Billy Ray, who had previously worked under Rolovich at Hawaii, was also dismissed from his position as an offensive assistant at the US Naval Academy for refusing to receive a COVID-19 vaccine.

+Rolovich lost his case with the federal district court in January 2025, and later that year he filed an appeal with the Ninth Circuit Court of Appeals with the assistance of the Becket Fund for Religious Liberty.
+The United States Department of Justice filed an amicus brief in favor of his appeal, which will be heard sometime in 2026.

 Rolovich compiled a record of 5–6 with the Cougars.